com-480-data-visualization/projet-2024-ljc/README.md

 ### Exploratory Data Analysis

-> Pre-processing of the data set you chose
-> - Show some basic statistics and get insights about the data
+> You can find the pre-processing in the two notebooks in the repository:
+> - `Consumptions-dataset-exploration.ipynb`: Datasets 1 & 4
+> - `Textile-dataset-exploration.ipynb`: Dataset 2

 ### Related work